 A: Yes.
 The committee looks at the applicant as a whole person; decisions are not based on one factor, but rather on the individual’s strengths, demonstrated commitment to public service, and potential for leadership.
 Factors such as previous life experiences or professional work are also taken into consideration.

 Q: What role does diversity play in the selection process?

 A: The program values diversity and strives to select a Root-Tilden-Kern class that is diverse in terms of race, sex, class, ethnicity, sexual orientation, geographic origins, and ideology.
-We consider personal/family history of educational or socio-economic disadvantage and we seek to enroll a student body from a broad spectrum of society including members of all groups under-represented in the profession.
+We consider personal/family history of educational or socio-economic disadvantage and we seek to enroll a student body from a broad spectrum of society including members of all groups underrepresented in the profession.

 Q: I am still in college and have not had a public interest job yet.
-Do I still have a shot at getting a Root-Tilden-Kern scholarship?
+Do I still have a shot at getting a Root-Tilden-Kern Scholarship?

 A: Yes.
 We accept students who come straight from college provided they are able to show a demonstrated commitment to public service.
 Internships, participation in student organizations, and other activities during high school and college can all serve to demonstrate your commitment.
 Students who are still in college are not at any disadvantage in the selection process.
-Current scholars include students who are just out of undergraduate as well as student who have been out of school for ten years or more.
+Current scholars include students who are just out of undergraduate as well as students who have been out of school for ten years or more.

 Q: In college I had to work extensively to support myself and did not have time for as many public service activities as my peers.
 How will that affect my application?

 A: We are mindful that not everyone has the same opportunities (such as to do unpaid internships in the summer).
 You should explain your circumstances in your essays.